azzamshaikh/RoboticsND_Home_Service_Robot/README.md

 # RoboticsND_Home_Service_Robot
 Develop a home service robot that utilizes localization, mapping, and navigation.
 The robot will go pickup and dropoff objects at your request.

+### Start of the program.
+Robot is going toward the pickup location.
 ![HSEstart](HSEstart.png)

+### The robot has reached the pickup location and is picking up the object.
+After picking the object up, he is heading toward the dropoff location.
 ![HSEhalf](HSEhalf.png)

+### The robot has reached the dropoff location and is dropping the object off.
 ![HSEend](HSEend.png)

 The purpose of this final project was to apply all the skills we had gained throughout the course into one project.
 We were challenged to developing ROS nodes in C++ to send messages between different nodes that carry out different tasks.
 Furthermore, these nodes were incorporated alongside the use of official ROS packages.
 A combination of official and user built packages helped the robot carry out tasks of localization, mapping, and navigation.
 A further review is listed below: